zehuilu/Real-time-Multi-Robot-Mission-Planning-in-Cluttered-Environment/README.md

-# Real-time Parallel Multi-Robot Mission Planning in Cluttered Environment
+# Real-time Multi-Robot Mission Planning in Cluttered Environment
-This is GitHub repo for Real-time Parallel Multi-Robot Mission Planning in Cluttered Environment.
+This is GitHub repo for Real-time Multi-Robot Mission Planning in Cluttered Environment.

 This repo has been tested with: